AAP1003/AAP1003/README.md

 <b>Programming skills?</b> I have nothing to show you guys who are better than me.

-This [Kelas Terbuka Team organization](https://github.com/Discord-Kelas-Terbuka) is under the auspices of the [Kelas Terbuka](https://github.com/kelasterbuka)
 </div>
+This [Kelas Terbuka Team organization](https://github.com/Discord-Kelas-Terbuka) is under the auspices of the [Kelas Terbuka](https://github.com/kelasterbuka).
+Kelas Terbuka Team Orginazation has implemented several projects that have been implemented including [KT Discord bot](https://discord.gg/NEBqnst6MQ), [KT Web](https://www.kelasterbuka.biz.id) and several other projects that are still under development as an Kelas Terbuka moderator.

 <!-- ### <b>Want to know what we learned?
 Check this out</b> -->